Clavestone/cerberus/index.md

 layout: default
 title: 1.
 Overview
 nav_order: 1
+summary: A step-by-step protocol for companies to securely store bitcoin investments without the need for a third-party custodian.
+image: /assets/cerberus_title.png
 ---

 IMPORTANT: This protocol is under development and not yet ready for use.